Princess Mary launches 2009 Christmas Seal

 HRH has been patron of the Julemærkefonden since December 2004, attending the stamp launch each year since (except for 2005 when she was on maternity leave).
 View Mary’s Christmas Seal Foundation thread here.Filed under Danish Royals

-Tagged Christmas, Count Ingolf, Countess Sussie, Crown Princess Mary, Patronage.
+Tagged Christmas, Count Ingolf of Rosenborg, Countess Sussie of Rosenborg, Crown Princess Mary of Denmark, Patronage.